-To obtain a good reconstruction for cases in which the consistent method leads to large errors, we suggest two alternative strategies that differ in their assumptions on the signal x.
-We first treat the case in which x is known to lie in a subspace of $\mathcal{H}$ , and show that if the subspace is chosen appropriately, then the squared-error can be minimized over all signals in that space leading to a reconstruction that is closer to x than the consistent method.
-When the input signal can be any vector in $\mathcal{H}$ , and the minimal error approximation cannot be achieved, we suggest minimizing a worst-case error measure over all bounded norm signals.
+To obtain a good approximation for cases in which the consistent method leads to large errors, we suggest two alternative strategies that differ in their assumptions on the signal x.
+We first treat the case in which x is known to lie in a subspace of \mathcal{H} , and show that if the subspace is chosen appropriately, then the squared error can be minimized over all signals in that space leading to a reconstruction that is closer to x than the consistent leading to a reconstruction that is closer to x than the consistent method.
+When the input signal can be any vector in \mathcal{H} , and the minimal error approximation cannot be achieved, we suggest minimizing a worst-case error measure over all bounded norm signals.
 We first consider minimizing the worst-case squared error.
-This approach turns out to be overconservative resulting in the trivial solution $\hat{x} = 0$ .
-To counterbalance the conservative behavior of this minimax strategy, we develop a competitive approach, similar in spirit to the methods of [11, 12], in which $\hat{x}$ is designed to minimize the worst-case regret instead of the worst-case squared-error; The regret is defined as the difference between the squared-error of $\hat{x}$ and the minimal attainable error in the ideal case when $\mathcal{W} \subseteq \mathcal{S}$ .
-The minimax regret solution turns out to be linear, and is given by the double orthogonal projection $\hat{x} = P{\mathcal{W}}P{\mathcal{S}}x$ onto $\mathcal{S}$ and $\mathcal{W}$ .
-In contrast with the consistent approach which can result in an arbitrarily large reconstruction error, the regret strategy has the desirable property that the squared-error is bounded by twice the norm of x.
-In the case of SI subspaces of $L_2$ , our methods can be implemented using linear time-invariant (LTI) discrete-time filters.
-A particularly efficient implementation of these filters is possible in spline spaces, based on the results of [3, 13, 14, 15].
+This approach turns out to be overconservative resulting in the trivial solution $\hat{x} = 0$.
+To counterbalance the conservative behavior of this minimax strategy, we develop a competitive approach, similar in spirit to the methods of [11] and [12], in which \hat{x} is designed to minimize the worst-case regret instead of the worst-case squared error.
+The regret is defined as the difference between the squared error of \hat{x} and the minimal attainable error in the ideal case when $\mathcal{W} \subseteq \mathcal{S}$.
+The minimax regret solution turns out to be linear, and is given by the double orthogonal projection $\hat{x} = P{\mathcal{W}} P{\mathcal{S}} x$ onto \mathcal{S} and \mathcal{W} .
+In contrast with the consistent approach which can result in an arbitrarily large reconstruction error, the regret strategy has the desirable property that the squared error is bounded by twice the norm of x.
+In the case of SI subspaces of L_2 , our methods can be implemented using linear time-invariant (LTI) discrete-time filters.
+A particularly efficient implementation of these filters is possible in spline spaces, based on the results of [3], [13]-[15].

-We present a detailed comparison of the regret and consistent reconstruction methods, by analyzing the error resulting from both strategies.
+We present a detailed comparison of the regret and consistent methods, by analyzing the error resulting from both strategies.
 In particular, we show that if the spaces S and W are sufficiently far apart, or if x has enough energy in S, then the minimax regret reconstruction is preferable to the consistent approach.
-Our theoretical results are also demonstrated through simulations in Section 8.
+Our theoretical results are also demonstrated through simulations in Section VIII.

 The paper is organized as follows.
-The general sampling framework we treat in the paper is introduced in Section 2 together with some mathematical preliminaries.
-Section 3 shows that the minimal squared-error reconstruction cannot be obtained in general.
-In Section 4 we eliminate the dependency on the signal x by minimizing the error over a subspace of $\mathcal{H}$ .
-Two minimax approaches to sampling and reconstruction are introduced in Section 5: minimax squared-error and minimax regret.
+The general sampling framework we treat in the paper is introduced in Section II together with some mathematical preliminaries.
+Section III shows that the minimal squared error reconstruction cannot be obtained in general.
+In Section IV we eliminate the dependency on the signal x by minimizing the error over a subspace of \mathcal{H} .
+Two minimax reconstruction approaches are introduced in Section V: minimax squared error and minimax regret.
 We first treat the problem of linear reconstruction, and then suggest a nonlinear design criterion whose optimal solution turns out to be linear.
-The special case of sampling and reconstruction in SI subspaces is discussed in Section 6.
-In Section 7 we analyze the reconstruction error resulting from the minimax regret approach, and compare it with the error from the consistent strategy.
-Simulation results are presented in Section 8.
+The special case of sampling in SI subspaces is discussed in Section VI.
+In Section VII we analyze the reconstruction error resulting from the minimax regret approach, and compare it with the error from the consistent strategy.
+Simulation results are presented in Section VIII.